gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 When rendering on Apple Vision we can not set these camera properties or augment them manually in any way.
 Doing otherwise will result in things looking "weird", and not matching our eyes (remember the initial eye setup you had to do when you bought your Apple Vision?).
 I can't imagine Apple being okay with publishing apps that do this as they break the immersion and make Apple Vision look crappy.

 So on each frame, we need to query 2 view matrices representing each eye's position in the physical world.
 Similarly, we need to query 2 perspective projection matrices that encode the **correct** aspect, field of view, near and far planes and so on for each eye from the current frame `LayerRenderer.Drawable`.
+Each eye's "view" is represented by [`LayerRenderer.Drawable.View
-It is up to us to obtain these 4 matrices on each frame and use them to render our content to both the screens.
+`](https://developer.apple.com/documentation/compositorservices/layerrenderer/drawable/view).
+Compositor Services provides a view for each distinct render viewpoint.
+It is up to us to obtain these 4 matrices on each frame from both left and right eye views and use them to render our content to both the screens.
 These 4 matrices are:

 1. Left eye view matrix
 2. Eight eye view matrix